ndronos/c-nomorph/HowStufWorks.md

 you are simply passing one too many or too few parameters by mistake.
 Code compiles properly, but it produces the wrong answer.

+Place one prototype for each function at the beginning of your program.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```